 Effective July 1, 2007, Florida became the first state in the nation to pass legislation expressly authorizing mandatory arbitration clauses in all wills and trusts.
-The new statute is F.S.
-731.401, and it provides as follows:
+The statute provides as follows:

 (1) A provision in a will or trust requiring the arbitration of disputes, other than disputes of the validity of all or a part of a will or trust, between or among the beneficiaries and a fiduciary under the will or trust, or any combination of such persons or entities, is enforceable.

 (2) Unless otherwise specified in the will or trust, a will or trust provision requiring arbitration shall be presumed to require binding arbitration under chapter 682, the Revised Florida Arbitration Code.
 If an arbitration enforceable under this section is governed under chapter 682, the arbitration provision in the will or trust shall be treated as an agreement for the purposes of applying chapter 682.

 The legislative Staff Analysis for this statute doesn’t say much.
 If you’re looking for the analytical thinking underlying this new legislation, what you’ll want to read is the ACTEC Arbitration Task Force Report.

 So far Florida’s arbitration statute has received a good amount of well-deserved praise.
 See Making Arbitration Truly Mandatory by Michael P. Bruyere & Meghan D. Marino.

 Florida recently became the first state to adopt a law that makes the mandatory arbitration clauses in trust documents truly mandatory.
 This landmark legislation has the potential to provide a solution to a dilemma now experienced in every other U.S. jurisdiction: while mandatory arbitration clauses offer great benefits, there’s no guarantee they’ll actually be enforced.